Beginning At Home

 The learner will:

 - share ideas about stewardship close to home.

 - participate in a neighborhood cleanup activity.

-- reflect on ways to be good stewards of the Earth by maintaining a cleaner community.
+- reflect on ways to be good stewards of the Earth.

-- The Wartville Wizard by Don Madden (see Bibliographical References)
+- read aloud copy of The Wartville Wizard by Don Madden (see Bibliography)

-- The Great Trash Bash by Loreen Leedy (see Bibliographical References)
+- read aloud copy of The Great Trash Bash by Loreen Leedy (see Bibliography)